thoughtspot/thoughtspot.github.io/_data-integrate/clients/odbc-best-practices.md

 time.

-* When doing an incremental data load, note that the same `UPSERT` behavior that occurs via TQL will apply.
-This means that if you import a row whose primary key matches to an existing row, the existing row will be updated with the new values.
+* When doing an incremental data load, note that the same `UPSERT` behavior that occurs in TQL also occurs.
+This means that if you import a row whose primary key matches an existing row, the existing row will be updated with the new values.

 ## Related information